-This practical workshop is for people who write, check or send printed documents and electronic messages.
-It equips you with ready-to-use skills to ensure the accuracy, completeness and clarity of your written communication.
+This practical Accurate Written Communication workshop is for people who write, check or send printed documents and electronic messages.
+It equips your people with ready-to-use skills to ensure the accuracy, completeness and clarity of their written communication.
 And it relates the learning messages specifically to the work you do.

 The objectives are to:

 - Measurably improve the effectiveness and accuracy of written work

 - Increase attention to detail and 'present-mindedness'

 - Understand and use techniques for writing accurate, clear and concise communication

 - Devise a checklist for checking written work effectively.